MrDevinB/quoridor/README.md

-# quoridor
+# Quoridor
-Web based version of Quoridor
+A web based version of the Quoridor game